-The first time you try a zine layout, it can be confusing.
+The first time you try a zine layout, I know it can be confusing.
+And frustrating.

 I’ve been creating zines for over 30 years, and I still sketch my zine layout on paper, to be sure I paste it up the right way.

 So others don’t have to reinvent the wheel, I’ve put several zine layouts online.
 Here are a couple of them:

 - If you’re looking for the classic 16-page zine layout, using just one sheet of legal (8 1/2″ x 14″) paper, here’s the link: Zine Layouts.
 (Yes, that creates a small, 16-page zine from just one sheet of paper, total.)

 - If you’re confused about the simplest single-sheet zine layout, here’s that design: Single-sheet Zines – How to make ’em and here’s a free, single-sheet zine you can print, to see how it works.